 Wait, Is It Friday The 13th…Every Day?

-I met the real Wayan from Elizabeth Gilbert’s Eat, Pray, Love and she told me about my future—which is terrifying since it hasn’t come to fruition, yet….
+I met the real Wayan from Elizabeth Gilbert’s Eat, Pray, Love.
+She told me about my future—which is terrifying since it hasn’t come to fruition, yet….

 Teach, Drink, Try Not To Die

 Right around the time that I lived in Indonesia, Eat, Pray, Love took off in its success.